race-engineering-center/rec-user-manual/docs/analyzer/cloud_db.md

 ![Garage61 OAuth2 prompt](img/g61_oauth_prompt.png "Garage61 OAuth2 prompt")

 Make sure to keep "Read your driving data and that of your teammates" on.
-Pressing blue "Authorize" button should show you the following page which indicates that authorization was successfuland now you can browse and download laps from
+Pressing blue "Authorize" button should show you the following page which indicates that authorization was successful and now you can browse and download laps from
 Garage61:

 ![Garage61 OAuth2 success](img/g61_oauth_success.png "Garage61 OAuth2 success")